Cardiovascular Care Center

 The Cardiovascular Care Center at Southwest Regional Medical Center offers enhanced diagnostic and treatment capabilities to aid in the prevention and treatment of cardiovascular disease.

-The Cardiovascular Care Center is co-directed by Dr. Michael Pecora of the Frazier-Hart Group and Dr. Praful Vora.
+The Cardiovascular Care Center is co-directed by Dr. Michael Pecora and Dr. Praful Vora.
 Dr. Pecora and Dr. Vora provide 24/7 cardiology coverage for Southwest Regional Medical Center.

-Also providing services in the Cardiology Department at Southwest Regional Medical Center are Dr. C. Michael Brown, Dr. John Costello Jr and Dr. James Richardson.
-Dr. Brown, Dr. Costello and Dr. Richardson are all apart of the Frazier-Hart Group.
+Also providing services in the Cardiology Department at Southwest Regional Medical Center are Dr. C. Michael Brown, Dr. John Costello Jr, Dr. James Richardson and Dr. Brian Staub.

 “The Center provides the community with cardiovascular care which is as good as, if not better than, you can get anyplace else,” shared Dr. Pecora.
 “We offer the advanced technology and services of a large city, right here.”